Lung Cancer Surgery

 - Surgery involves removing part of or the entire lung.

-- Prepare for surgery by learning what you can expect and using this worksheet to stay organized.
+- Prepare for surgery by learning what you can expect (watch video above) and using this worksheet to stay organized.

 Lung cancer surgery is an option for some patients depending on the type, location and stage of their lung cancer and other medical conditions.
 Attempts to cure lung cancer with the surgery will remove the tumor along with some surrounding lung tissue.
 Removing the tumor with lung cancer surgery is considered the best option when the cancer is localized and unlikely to have spread.
 This often includes early stage non-small cell lung cancers and carcinoid tumors.